michelebri/hri_projects/README.md

 pixi install
 ```

-when all the repos are built you can run
+when all the repos are built you can run.
+Modify first the yaml file in circus/resources/config/path_constants.yaml with the absolute path of circus, simbridge and booster_sdk
+that you can find in the repo. circus and simbdrige are in the root directory booster_sdk is into the dockerfiles directory

 ```bash
 pixi run circus resources/scene/1vs1.yaml